Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Tropical points and webs

-First, the images in $\mathscr{C}_\Delta \subset \mathbb{Z}_+^7$ under $\Phi$ of the eight ``irreducible'' (see \S \ref{section:Hsq} below) local reduced webs $R_a,L_a,R_b,L_b,R_c,L_c, T_{in}, T_{out}$ displayed in Figure \ref{figure:triangle} are defined as in that figure.
-One checks directly that these images satisfy the Knutson-Tao rhombus inequalities and the modulo 3 congruence conditions (\S \ref{ssec:reducedwebsandtheKTGScone}).
+First, the images in $\mathcal{C}_\Delta \subset \mathbb{Z}_+^7$ under $\Phi$ of the eight `irreducible' (see Section \ref{section:Hsq}) local reduced webs $R_a,L_a,R_b,L_b,R_c,L_c, T_{in}, T_{out}$ displayed in Figure \ref{figure:triangle} are defined as in that figure.
+One checks directly that these images satisfy the Knutson-Tao rhombus inequalities and the modulo 3 congruence conditions (Section \ref{ssec:reducedwebsandtheKTGScone}).